A guide to buying a property in Italy

 Property purchase tax

-On new Italian properties Value Added Tax (VAT) is payable at 9% for non-luxury property and 19% for luxury property.
-If the property is not new, then a property purchase tax is paid instead.
+On new Italian properties Value Added Tax (VAT) is payable at 10%.
+If the property is not newly built, then a property purchase tax is paid instead.
 Purchase tax is levied at 10% for non-residents as per the property's land registry value and at 3% for residents, and gets paid to the Italian Government.

 Stamp duti (bolli)